-This Privacy Notice applies to the operations of CI Investments Inc. in Canada.
+This Privacy Notice applies to the operations of CI Private Wealth, a division of CI Private Counsel LP. in Canada.
 It applies regardless of how you choose to do business with us – over the phone, in person, through the internet, through your mobile device or through email.

 Who Does It Apply to?

 The Notice applies to all individuals whose personal information we collect, including clients who are individuals, individuals carrying on business alone or in partnership with other individuals, signing officers of our business clients, and beneficiaries of clients to the extent that we collect, use or disclose their personal information.

 Changes to the Notice

 We may amend this Notice from time to time and will post the revised Privacy Notice on our website

 Our privacy principles